BitCrush♪26

 - Fill out the registration form.

-- Start thinking about the genre and structure of your performance.
+- Start thinking about the kind of music you want to performance.
 Will you include live instruments, vocals, or dance?

 How do I register?